alediazrc/AleDiazChatRoom/README.md

       - ChatBotMessages

-1- Execute setup.exe file that was uploaded in SetUpProject
+1- Execute setup.exe file that was uploaded in SetUpProject inside Debug folder.
-    - In case you have a problem, all packages you need are in TechStack section.
+    (In case you have a problem, all packages you need are in TechStack section)

 2- Open AlediazChatRoom as startup project